 - Recognize the things you can't change.
 Accepting that you can't change certain things allows you to let go and not get upset.
-For instance, you can't change the fact that you have to drive during rush hour.
+For instance, you cannot change the fact that you have to drive during rush hour.
 But you can look for ways to relax during your commute, such as listening to a podcast or book.

 - Avoid stressful situations.
 When you can, remove yourself from the source of stress.
 For example, if your family squabbles during the holidays, give yourself a breather and go out for a walk or drive.

 - Get exercise.
 Getting physical activity every day is one of the easiest -- and best -- ways to cope with stress.
 When you exercise, your brain releases chemicals that make you feel good.
 It can also help you release built-up energy or frustration.
-Find something you enjoy -- whether it's walking, cycling, softball, swimming, or dancing -- and do it for at least 30 minutes on most days.
+Find something you enjoy -- whether it is walking, cycling, softball, swimming, or dancing -- and do it for at least 30 minutes on most days.